 When yet another senior executive or politician tenders their unexpected resignation citing “personal reasons” or “wanting to spend more time with the family”, it’s often an indicator that those limits were broached, and that the choice was made to keep on keeping on long after the closed sign was hung up on the best cognition door.

-Positions of leadership place an additional burden of expectation, which can be self-inflicted because you want to get on and do what ever it takes to succeed.
-Sometimes others who seeing your potential and capability will demand their pound of flesh to ensure you deliver.
+Positions of leadership place an additional burden of expectation, which can be self-inflicted because you want to get on and do whatever it takes to succeed.
+Sometimes others who see your potential and capability will demand their pound of flesh to ensure you deliver.

 Mental fatigue sets in when we adopt poor thinking or working practices that might suffice in an emergency but are not sustainable in the longer term.

 In the working environment, it’s important to recognise our limits at the individual and collective level.
 This means planning sufficient downtime is a must to enable tired brains to refuel, refresh and re-energise.

 It’s about instigating some brain breaks during the day – time out to uncouple from our focus and give the mighty subconscious the time it deserves to allow our imagination to soar, come up with new insights and reboot our conscious thinking system.

 It’s about taking time out to differentiate between work and non-work.
 If all we ever do is work, work, work, it’s boring, counter-productive and exhausting meaning we have less energy to devote to those other aspects of our lives that give us pleasure and meaning.